Stand-Up Comedy 101

 Comedy Classes Include:

-- Six three-hour-long comedy class sessions at Helium Comedy Club, Sundays from 10AM to 1PM or Mondays from 6:30PM to 9:30PM
+- Six three-hour-long comedy class sessions at Helium Comedy Club, either Sundays from 10AM to 1PM or Mondays from 6:30PM to 9:30PM

 - A Graduation Showcase at Helium at 8PM on the Wednesday immediately following the final class session (schedule permitting) in which participants perform for an audience of friends and family in a supportive, positive, and controlled environment